-FOI 151/19/20 STATEMENT OF REASONS UNDER THE FREEDOM OF INFORMATION ACT
+FOI 071/20/21 STATEMENT OF REASONS UNDER THE FREEDOM OF INFORMATION ACT the Supplementary Reference to the June 2020 Capability Acquisition and Sustainment Quarterly Performance Report.

-1. I refer to the application by under the Freedom of Information Act 1982 (FOI Act), for access to:
+1. I refer to the application by under the Freedom of Information Ac 1982 (FOI Act) for:

-"The Department of Defence's Capability Acquisition and Sustainment Quarterly Performance Report for the quarterly period to June 2019.
+"...the Department of Defence's Capability Acquisition and Sustainment Quarterly Performance Report for the quarterly period to June 2020 and

-This request excludes (a) the names of any non-Senior Executive Service officers and (b) duplicate documents"
+This request excludes (a) the names of any non-Senior Executive Service officers and (b) duplicate documents.
+It also excludes private email addresses, signatures, personnel numbers and mobile telephone numbers contained in the document."